Joe7web/js-work-day-scheduler/README.md

-WHEN I click into a timeblock
+-- DONE -- WHEN I click into a timeblock
 THEN I can enter an event

    -- When a user clicks any time block - the user can type info into   that block.